16 Best Lens for Event Photography: (2023 Guide & Reviews)

 The buttons snap nicely, are incredibly well-built, and are solid.

-It’s pretty heavy, weighing 3.28 pounds; you’ll get a workout if you have to do shoot sports and weddings with one of these things.
+It weighs 3.28 pounds, so you’ll get a workout if you have to shoot sports and weddings with one of these.

 There are 23 elements in 19 groups inside, with eight rounded aperture blades.